Reviews You Can Rely On

 Credit: Maggie Brandenburg

-No pack will last forever, and some terrains are less forgiving than others.
-If you're hiking on well-maintained trails in “gentle” forest ecosystems, this might be less of a concern for you.
-If you're scrambling up craggy peaks or squeezing through sandy slot canyons, thicker material will offer more abrasion resistance, and you should consider this when making a purchase decision.
+No pack will last forever; some terrains are less forgiving than others.
+This might be less of a concern if you're hiking on well-maintained trails in “gentle” forest ecosystems.
+If you're scrambling up craggy peaks or squeezing through sandy slot canyons, thicker material will offer more abrasion resistance.
+You should consider your planned use when making a purchase decision.

 daypack womens - adventure confidently in every season with the right daypack for you.